Sandrine Soubeyrand: International career

 As a Caluire SC player, Soubeyrand was called up for France women's national football team and made her international debut on 12 April 1997 in a 3–0 friendly match victory over Belgium.
 Later that year she took part on the UEFA Women's Euro 1997, playing all France's three matches in the tournament.

 She played five matches at the 1999 FIFA Women's World Cup qualification, scoring her first goal on 11 April 1998 in a 3–2 defeat to Italy.

 Over the following years she established herself as a capable midfielder, becoming a consistent presence in the French squads, accumulating appearances with the national team and eventually becoming the team's captain.
 Apart from major tournaments, she played in numerous friendlies and smaller international tournaments, such as qualifications for major tournaments, Algarve Cups and Cyprus Cups.

 On 28 October 2009, she earned her record 143rd career international cap in a match against Estonia.
 The achievement surpassed French men's international defender Lilian Thuram as the nation's most capped football player.

 After 16 years with the national team, Soubeyrand retired from international football at the age of 39, on 22 July 2013 after a 1–1 draw with Denmark.
-She played 198 matches (186 in the starting line up and 12 as incoming substitute) and scored 18 goals.
+She played 198 matches (186 in the starting line up and 12 as incoming substitute) and scored 17 goals.
 Major tournaments played includes two FIFA Women's World Cups (2003 and 2011), five UEFA Women's Championships (1997, 2001, 2005, 2009 and 2013) and one Olympic Games (2012).

 Coaching career

 In 2014, she was appointed coach of France women's national under-17 football team.

+In 2018, she was named coach of Paris FC Women.
+She achieved the highest level of coaching certification in French football, BEPF, in 2023.